 The document illustrates how DCPS utilized the Master Facilities Plan (also required by PACE) and its 10-year enrollment projections to right-size some projects by adding additional square footage to accommodate future populations, instead of modernizing based on current utilization rates.
 This had an impact on three schools: School Within a School at Goding (additional \$8.2 million); Garfield (additional \$9 million); and Smothers (additional \$6 million).
 Utilization of the MFP also contributed to funding for additions and space reconfigurations to schools that have previously had modernizations but did not account for future enrollment growth.
-These schools include additions at Key, Stoddert (added in FY19 CIP) and Deal, as well as reconfigurations at Ross, Lafayette and Van Ness.
+These schools include additions at Key, Stoddert (added in FY19 CIP) and Deal, as well as reconfigurations at Ross, Lafayette and Van Ness, educational specifications, which is then tweaked after community engagement.

-The DCPS CIP Backup Documentation document also includes a clear explanation as to how DCPS determines the amount of square footage needed for each school, as well as a gross square footage bump up.
-These figures are based on the 2016-2017 rewrite of educational specifications, which is then tweaked after community engagement.
 This is presented for schools that are not currently in design or construction, rather for upcoming school modernization projects.
 The document certainly gives the reader a complete perspective of the modernization projects, including full cost estimates or rough orders of magnitude broken down by fiscal year, explanation for any cost increases over 10% compared to the prior year CIP, and swing space, among others.
 One attribute in this document compared to last year's, is that it explains DCPS' broad categories of school modernizations as follows: first, completing schools that have never received major construction work; then returning to Phase 1 schools, according to the PACE ranking list formula; then prioritizing all schools according to the PACE ranking list formula.
 This is an equitable approach that the committee supports.